More Than 75 New Jersey Gas Stations Lowering Prices On Friday To Promote Self-Service

-Supporters of the legislation say drivers could save $100 to $400 per year if the state allowed self-serve.READ MORE: Anthony Nero Gets Prison Term For Firing Into Montgomery County Democratic Party Headquarters On Inauguration Day
+Supporters of the legislation say drivers could save $100 to $400 per year if the state allowed self-serve.READ MORE: Embarrassing Mother's Day Mix Up At Philadelphia Catholic School Goes Viral

 The following gas stations are participating in the campaign: